Money in a Nutshell - A 5 part crash course

 How we lost sound money

-Wallet
+Money Wallet

 What makes good money?

 Venezuelan refugees selling wallets made from worthless bolivar banknotes reveal a harsh truth: not all money is created equal.
-Understanding what makes good money isn't academic theory—it's the difference between preserving your wealth and watching it disappear.
+Understanding what makes good money isn't academic theory — it's the difference between preserving your wealth and watching it disappear.

 Money as stored time